• All

 • Papers1 Sep

-Journal of High Energy Physics accepts “From higher-spin gauge interactions to Compton amplitudes for root-Kerr” by Alexander Ochirov and coauthors.
+Journal of High Energy Physics accepts “From higher-spin gauge interactions to Compton amplitudes for root-Kerr” by Alexander Ochirov et al.

 • Jobs1 Sep